EXCLUSIVE-Postmates revives IPO plans amid food delivery deal boom

 The sources requested anonymity because the matter is confidential.
 Postmates declined to comment.

+Founded in 2011, San Francisco-based Postmates accounted for 8 percent of the U.S. meal delivery market in May, with DoorDash leading with 44 percent market share, according to analytics firm Second Measure.

+In early June, DoorDash raised $400 million from private investors at a valuation of $16 billion.
+Also this month, grocery delivery startup Instacart nearly doubled its valuation to $13.7 billion with a private fundraising round.

-(Reporting by Joshua Franklin in New York and Anirban Sen in Bangalore Additional reporting by Krystal Hu in New York; Editing by Sandra Maler)
+(Reporting by Joshua Franklin in New York and Anirban Sen in Bangalore Additional reporting by Krystal Hu in New York Editing by Sandra Maler and Sonya Hepinstall)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))